 Music in the Making

 The Diversity Committee of the Reading Symphony Orchestra invites you to see and hear how a symphony concert is put together.
-Join us for a “Music in the Making” presentation and a concert rehearsal at the Sovereign Performing Arts Center.
+Join us for a “Music in the Making” presentation and a concert rehearsal at the Santander Performing Arts Center.

 At 1:15 p.m.